 One of the unique aspects of Re-entry Court is the nontraditional manner in which the Judge interacts with the participants.
 The Judge combines attributes of both a judge and a parent in order to assist participants with their assimilation back into society and to reduce their risk of recidivism.
 The judge applies concepts of positive and negative reinforcement, and the reinforcement occurs swiftly and in an impactful manner.
 The Re-entry Court Program allows the Judge and other team members to take an early and more active role in a participant's supervision.

-For additional information or to obtain a copy of documents associated with the Western District of Missouri' s Re-entry Court, contact Senior U.S. Probation Officer Katie Meister at 816-512-1309.
+For additional information or to obtain a copy of documents associated with the Western District of Missouri' s Re-entry Court, contact Senior U.S. Probation Officer, Program Specialist, Katie Meister at 816-512-1309.